Close search results

 Play YouTube video

-The Simpsons: Hit & Run is adventure game based on the American animated sitcom The Simpsons.
+The Simpsons Hit and Run (2003) is an adventure game based on the American animated sitcom The Simpsons.

-The Simpson family and their friend Apu Nahasapeemapetilon, who start noticing strange things in Springfield; security cameras, mysterious vans, crop circles, and a "new and improved" flavor of the popular soft drink Buzz Cola that causes insanity.
-Taking matters into their own hands, they discover numerous shocking secrets, and soon realize these incidents are part of a larger alien conspiracy, caused by Kang and Kodos.
+The Simpson family and their friend Apu Nahasapeemapetilon, start noticing strange things in Springfield; security cameras, mysterious vans, crop circles, and a "new and improved" flavour of the popular soft drink Buzz Cola that causes insanity.
+Taking matters into their own hands, they discover numerous shocking secrets and soon realize these incidents are part of a larger alien conspiracy, caused by Kang and Kodos.

 Play focuses on exploration of the large sandbox representation of Springfield and completing missions.
 You race enemies and interact with characters on quests.
 The story branches to some extent and there are multiple sidequests.